tarantool/doc/doc/reference/reference_lua/box_error.rst

     box.error('MyErrorType', 'Message')
     box.error({type = 'MyErrorType', code = 1024, reason = 'Message'})

-Or no-throw version:
+Or a no-throw version:

 .. code-block:: lua

     box.error.new('MyErrorType', 'Message')
     box.error.new({type = 'MyErrorType', code = 1024, reason = 'Message'})

-When a custom type is specified, it is shown in ``err.type`` attribute.
+When a custom type is specified, it is reported in the ``err.type`` attribute.
-When it is not specified, ``err.type`` shows one of built-in errors such as ``'ClientError'``, ``'OurOfMemory'``, etc.
+When it is not specified, ``err.type`` reports one of built-in errors such as ``'ClientError'``, ``'OurOfMemory'``, etc.

-Name length limit on the custom type is *63 bytes*.
-Everything longer then the limit is truncated.
+The maximum name length for a custom type is *63 bytes*.
+Everything longer than this limit is truncated.

-Original error type can be checked using ``err.base_type`` member, although normally it should not be used.
-For user-defined types base type is ``'CustomError'``.
+The original error type can be checked using the ``err.base_type`` member, although normally it should not be used.
+For user-defined types, the base type is ``'CustomError'``.

 **Example:**